AhmadrezaNia/FDG-CM/README.md

-# "This repo is for presenting the algorithm we have developed in the FTL-TP paper "
+# "This repo is for presenting the algorithm we have developed in the FDG_CM ( Previously named FTL-TP) paper "
 Note the code is not completed yet!!!
 ### Author Links